redboltz/mqtt-broker-tokio/README.md

   - When set, clients are notified via the `Maximum Packet Size` property in CONNACK
   - The underlying mqtt-endpoint-tokio and mqtt-protocol-core libraries handle packet size validation automatically

+- **`--mqtt-topic-alias-maximum`**: Control topic alias maximum
+  - Sets the maximum value of Topic Alias that the broker accepts from clients (default: None - topic aliases not supported)
+  - Valid values: 0-65535 (16-bit unsigned integer)
+  - When set, clients are notified via the `Topic Alias Maximum` property in CONNACK
+  - The underlying mqtt-endpoint-tokio and mqtt-protocol-core libraries handle topic alias management automatically

 ### Example Usage

 ```bash